ZenBrayn/asms-2021-r-shortcourse/exercises/intro_to_r/README.md

 ## Exercise

 1. Open the RStudio project for the exercises: exercises/intro_to_r/intro_to_r.Rproj
-2. Work through the examples in the project R files: 04_exercises.R
+2. Work through the examples in the project R file: 04_exercises.R